Subcritical epidemics on random graphs

 \subsubsection{Combining the local pieces}

 Finally, we show how to combine the local information to bound the survival time on the whole graph.
-We use the following decomposition of the contact process $(X_t^{(v)})$ on $G_n$ by stochastically dominating it by a collection of processes running on local neighborhoods $\{B_u\}_u$. \begin{itemize} \item [1.]
+We use the following {\it decomposed process}, which is a decomposition of the contact process $(X_t^{(v)})$ on $G_n$ by stochastically dominating it by a collection of processes running on local neighborhoods $\{B_u\}_u$. \begin{itemize} \item [1.]
 Initially, run $(X_{B_v}^{(v)}(t))$.

 \item[2.]
 In $B_v$, when some $u\in \mathcal{L}(B_v)$ becomes strongly infected in $B_v$ at time $t$ (and has been healthy until time $t-$), initiate an independent copy of $(X_{B_u}^{(u)})$ on $B_u$.